IntelSoftware/SYCL_101/02_Why_SYCL/01_what_is_sycl.rst

 specifications are being released to accommadate new features and technological advances.
 The SYCL specifications that have been published as of today are:

-- SYCL 1.2 Specification released on May 8, 2015: It is considered obsolete.
+- SYCL 1.2: Specification released in May of 2015: It is considered obsolete.
-- SYCL 2.2: It was a provisional specification published in February 2016 that is considered deprecated.
+- SYCL 2.2: It was a provisional specification published in 2016 that is considered deprecated.
-- SYCL 1.2.1 Specification released on April 27, 2020. [[if this was released after SYCL 2.2, should the version number be higher, 2.2.1?]]
+- SYCL 1.2.1: Its latest revision was released on April 27, 2020.
-- SYCL 2020 Specification revision 7 released on April 18, 2023.
+- SYCL 2020: Specification revision 7 released on April 18, 2023.

 The SYCL 2020 specification marks a significant leap forward that features over 40 new improvements, such as: